 I. Abstract

-Monitoring and analyzing harmful algal blooms (HABs) and hypoxic events in the southern coastal areas of the Gulf of Mexico (GoM) is important for watershed management and mitigation of environmental degradation.
-This study uncovered trends and dynamic characteristics of chlorophyll-a (Chl) concentration, sea surface temperature (SST), colored dissolved organic matter index (CDOM), and photosynthetically available radiation (PAR), as evident in 8-day standard mapped image (SMI) products from the MODIS instrument on the Aqua platform from 2002-2015 using Clark Labs TerrSet Earth Trends Modeler (ETM).
-Additionally, sediment and nutrient loading values of the Grijalva-Usumacinta watershed were modeled using the ArcGIS Soil and Water Assessment Tool (SWAT).
-Normalized Difference Turbidity Index (NDTI) and Floating Algae Index (FAI) were generated using Landsat 8 Operational Land Imager (OLI) scenes for 2014-2015.
-These results indicated high levels of nutrient and sediment loading from the Grijalva-Usumacinta River Basin, correlating to high frequencies of hypoxic events and HABs in the coastal region of the southern GoM.

 Keywords

 Remote Sensing, Harmful Algal Blooms, Hypoxia, Nitrogen, Phosphorous, Sediment Loading, Grijalva-Usumacinta River Basin, Gulf of Mexico

 II.
 Introduction

 2.1 Background

 An exponential increase in the occurrence of coastal dead zones has been observed worldwide since the 1960s (Diaz and Rosenberg, 2008).
 These zones are characterized by hypoxic waters, where dissolved oxygen concentrations can no longer support marine life.
 Hypoxia occurs naturally and cyclically in coastal waters during upwelling events.
 Upwelling brings nutrients and organic sediments from the ocean floor into the photic zone.
 This results in a proliferation of primary producers throughout the water column, from suspended phytoplankton to coastal benthic communities of aquatic plants and macro-algae.
 However, the sudden increase in cell density blocks sunlight from reaching deeper waters.
 Therefore, the benthic communities that initially flourished during the nutrient influx start experiencing high mortality rates due to a lack of solar radiation.
 The consequent detritus accumulation then supports a large population of decomposers, who, in turn, deplete dissolved oxygen reserves due to high cellular respiration rates.
 Although this is a naturally occurring process, deforestation, fertilizer runoff, and erosion have all contributed to excess nutrient and sediment loading in coastal zones, thereby increasing the frequencies of algal blooms and hypoxic events (Rabalais et al., 2002).